bigbigmdm/IMSProg/README.md

 - Ver.
 1.0.23 - Working, stable version.
 Removed unused C-functions and variable tables in code.
 Fix translations.
 Corrected cleaning of JEDEC ID line edit.
 Added chips to the database.
 Correction of database entries.
 - Ver.
 1.0.24 - Added `STOP` key to the interface.
 Improved interface rendering.
 Fixes to translations.
 - Ver.
 1.0.25 - Added `i` key to the interface.
 Added connection information form.
 - Ver.
-1.0.26 - Added support M95xxx chips.
-Deleting the diagnostics bugs.
+1.0.26 - Added support for M95xxx chips.
+Removed diagnostic errors and changed "About" screen.